Tennis Court

 Product Engineer

-World reknown Cincinnati doubles expert.
-Made his claim to fame in 2013 with a deep run to high school state dubs.
+World-renowned Cincinnati doubles expert.
+Made his claim to fame in 2013 with a deep run at high school state dubs.
 Some of the silkiest volleys you'll probably never see.

 John Larkin